OpenZWave/node-openzwave-shared/README-mgmt.md

 -  zwave.addNode(doSecurity: boolean):
   Add a new device or controller with/without security.
-This is usually followed by starting the pair/unpair process on the device (eg by some inclusion button)
+This is usually followed by starting the pair/unpair process on the device (eg. pressing a special inclusion button or quickly pressing the manual operation button three times)

 -  zwave.removeNode():
   Remove a device or controller from the Z-Wave network.
 This is usually followed